 Not many Westerners know the difference between Sunni and Shia, the two main branches of Islam.
 This may also cause some misconceptions about the religiousness of Iran.
 Most people in Iran are Shias and they consider themselves to be the less strict and more tolerant of the two groups.
 While Shia is the main branch in Iran, Sunnis internationally outnumber Shias.

-I was on a guided tour so I didn’t try CouchSurfing in Iran, but I’ve only heard good things from those travelers who have done it.
+I was on a guided tour of Iran so I didn’t try CouchSurfing in the country, but I’ve only heard good things from those travelers who have done it.
 One of our guides in Iran said that travelers who go to Iran get numerous accommodation offers from locals and I believe her.
 She also told that she had to turn down many locals who’d come to her and ask if they could invite our group to a dinner at their home.

 I’ve said it before about other countries, but I have to say it again because it is an universal truth: people in Iran are similar to everybody else.
 The culture may be different, but the basic human element is always the same.
 The more you travel, the more clearly you start to see this.